 Managing stress, which helps to boost our immune systems, is also super important but less (hardly EVER) discussed, so that’s what I’m talking about here.

 And learning how to manage stress during a crisis will also help us manage it in the day-to-day, keeping us healthier overall.
-You can read about my health crisis caused by stress here.
+You can read about my health crisis caused by stress on my about page.

 Being stressed is one of the worst things you can do for your immune system.
 And it doesn’t really matter what type of stress: emotional, mental, or physical.
 They all cause a drop in our immune system.